Dev-Zhao/ProfStef-README/README.md

 ```
 ---
 ### Reflection (25/29)
-"You can inspect and change the system at runtime.
+You can inspect and change the system at runtime.

-Take a look at method #ifFalse:ifTrue: source code of class True:"
+Take a look at method #ifFalse:ifTrue: source code of class True:
 ```smalltalk
 (True>>#ifFalse:ifTrue:) sourceCode.
 ```
-"Or just its comment:"
+Or just its comment:
 ```smalltalk
 (True>>#ifFalse:ifTrue:) comment.
 ```
-"Here's all the methods I implement:"
+Here's all the methods I implement:
 ```smalltalk
 ProfStef selectors.
 ```
-"Now let's create a new method to go to the next lesson:"
+Now let's create a new method to go to the next lesson:
 ```smalltalk
 ProfStef class compile:'goToNextLesson
   self next'.
 ```
-"Wow!
-I can't wait to use my new method!"
+Wow!
+I can't wait to use my new method!
 ```smalltalk
 ProfStef goToNextLesson.
 ```
 ---
 ### Reflection Continued (26/29)
-"So cool, isn't it?
-Before going further, let's remove this method:"
+So cool, isn't it?
+Before going further, let's remove this method:
 ```smalltalk
 ProfStef respondsTo: #goToNextLesson.